-The EPA is South Australia’s independent environment protection regulator.
+The Environment Protection Authority (EPA) is South Australia’s independent environment protection regulator.
 We protect, restore and enhance the environment through the risk-based regulation of pollution, waste, noise and radiation.

 We work closely with industry, the community and government to protect our unique natural environment while supporting economic growth and improving wellbeing.

 We administer the Environment Protection Act 1993, Radiation Protection and Control Act 2021, Plastic Shopping Bags (Waste Avoidance) Act 2008 and Single-use and Other Plastic Products (Waste Avoidance) Act 2020, and develop guidelines and codes of practice.

 The EPA is governed by a Board with members appointed by the Governor.